Bottom-flavored inclusive emissions in the variable-flavor number scheme: A high-energy analysis: Introductory remarks

 The picture described above is still incomplete if we approach particular kinematic regions where the perturbative series is poorly convergent.
 A prominent example is represented by the Sudakov region, where the ratio $x_S$ between the transverse momentum of the detected particle and center-of-mass energy approaches one.
 Here, soft-gluon radiation produces contributions proportional to $\alpha_s^n \ln^m (1-x_S) / (1-x_S)$, with $m \leq 2n-1$, which must be resummed\tcite{Cacciari:2001cw,Mele:1990cw}.
 This is equivalent to saying that the ``true" expansion parameter is $\alpha_s \ln^2 (1-x_S)$ instead of $\alpha_s$.

-A similar issue arises when one approaches the so-called \textit{semi-hard} region of QCD (see Section\tref{ssec:semi-hard} for further details), namely where the scale hierarchy $s \gg \{Q^2\} \gg \LQCD^2$ ($s$~is the squared center-of-mass energy, $\{Q^2\}$ one or a set of squared hard scales given by the process kinematics, and $\LQCD$ the QCD mass scale) stringently holds.
+A similar issue arises when one approaches the so-called \textit{semi-hard} region of QCD (see Section\tref{ssec:semi-hard} for further details), namely where the scale hierarchy $s \gg \{Q^2\} \gg \LQCD^2$ ($s$~is the squared center-of-mass energy, $\{Q^2\}$ one or a set of squared hard scales given by the process kinematics, and $\LQCD$ the QCD mass scale) stringently holds\footnote{\revdone{We adopted here the standard definition of ``semi-hard'' processes and stress that the prefix ``semi-'' does not mean attenuation of the hardness, but rather that the hard scale(s) is(are) not as large as $s$, as in a ``hard process''.
+Indeed, the impact factors for a semi-hard process, to be defined later, can be calculated perturbatively due to the hardness of the process in the fragmentation regions of the colliding particles.}}.
 The possibility of entering this two-scale regime via the heavy-flavor production was highlighted many years ago, when the so-called \textit{high-energy factorization} (HEF) was proposed\tcite{Catani:1990xk,Catani:1990eg,Catani:1994sq}.
 Here, $m_b$ plays the role of hard scale.

 In this paper we investigate the inclusive semi-hard emission at the LHC of a $b$-hadron accompanied by another $b$-hadron or by a light jet, as a testfield for the manifestation of imprints of the QCD high-energy dynamics.
 We build predictions for distributions differential in rapidity, azimuthal angles and observed transverse momenta, calculated at the hand of a \emph{hybrid} factorization that combines the Balitsky--Fadin--Kuraev--Lipatov (BFKL) resummation \tcite{Fadin:1975cb,Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic} of leading and next-to-leading energy logarithms with collinear PDFs and FFs.
 We hunt for stabilizing effects of the high-energy series under higher-order corrections and energy-scale variation, that, if confirmed, would pave the way toward prospective studies where the use of our hybrid factorization could serve as an important tool to improve precision calculations of observables sensitive to bottom-flavored bound-state emissions.